BENEFITS OF MEMBERSHIP ON THE HOLDERNESS MOOT COURT BENCH

-A: Generally, the answer is, “yes,” although of course anyone accepted to both has a choice whether to do one or both.
+A: Generally, the answer is, “yes,” although anyone accepted to both has a choice whether to do one or both.
 It is not uncommon in many law schools for 2Ls with such choices to elect to do both their 2L year.
 That said, at UNC there is a distinction between the North Carolina Law Review (UNC’s oldest journal), and the other four journals as to this choice.
-Because the UNC Law Review has the most demanding publication schedule of all of UNC’s journals, both the Journal and Holderness have made it impermissible to participate one’s 2L year on both Holderness and on this particular journal, the NC Law Review.
-On the other hand, because their publication schedules are not quite so non-stop, it is permissible to be a member of Holderness one’s 2L year and to participate on the staff of any of the following journals: The NC Journal of International Law and Commercial Regulation, the NC Banking Institute Journal, the NC Journal of Law and Technology, or the UNC First Amendment Law Review – assuming, of course, that you are given invitations to participate in both.
+Because the UNC Law Review has the most demanding publication schedule of all of UNC’s journals, both the Journal and Holderness have made it impermissible to participate on both Holderness and the NC Law Review.
+On the other hand, because their publication schedules are not quite so non-stop, it is permissible to be a member of Holderness and to participate on the staff of any of the following journals: The NC Journal of International Law, the NC Banking Institute Journal, the NC Journal of Law and Technology, or the UNC First Amendment Law Review – assuming, of course, that you are given invitations to participate in both.

 Q: What if I do both Holderness and a journal my 2L year, and love them both, but decide to try out for an editorial position at my journal, something the involves extra work, especially during my 3L year?